AlexandreRozier/Protips/languages.md

   **What is it good for?** High performance REST APIs, close to C performance but easier to use.
 Basically for back-end purposes, or to balance another language's weaknesses.
   *Ex:* Machine learning in python, but HTML requests handled by a Go module.

+## C

+**What's that?**
+  - Compiled
+  - Imperative (you describe what happens in the program),
+  - Procedural (it calls procedures - aka functions - and handles their results)

+**How does it work?**

+ Write your .c files, compile it to bytecode thanks to any C compiler ([gcc](https://gcc.gnu.org/) for instance).
+In my opinion, the build process is pretty painful, and involves:
+  - **A Makefile**: this explains to the compiler how your program should be compiled, according to which architecture, etc.
+  - **CMake**: tool aiming to reduce the pain of generating a correct Makefile (useful if you want to support many architectures, or need compilation flags per platform,..)

+**What's particular with it?**

+Due to its low-level nature,developers have to **take care of the memory by themselves** - that is, allocate memory space for the different variables, etc.
+> This allows fast and memory-efficient programs, at the cost of developer time

+**What is it good for? ** High performance low-level programs, for example:
+  - integrated systems
+  - linux kernel
+  - video/audio codecs